 The remarkable way in which Lucky Boy returned home safely to his family prompted the local media at that time to cover the real events of an amazing story that, after over 50 years, has been revived in Louis Gino Perri's children's book.

-During National Reading Month in March, guest author Louis Gino Perri has read his book, Lucky Boy to several thousand elementary school students in districts throughout the Metro Detroit Area.
-For schools interested in inviting Perri to read Lucky Boy to students in their schools for March 2014, contact Bella House Publishing to request your date.
+During National Reading Month in March, guest author Louis Gino Perri has read his book, Lucky Boy to over 40,000 elementary school students since 2011 in districts throughout the Metro Detroit Area.
+For schools interested in inviting Perri to read Lucky Boy to students in their schools for March 2016, contact Bella House Publishing to request your date.
 As guest author, Perri does not charge any author's fee.
 He will be bringing along his talking parakeet, Sunny Boy, to help introduce the story to the children.

 Louis Gino Perri's true story account of Lucky Boy's amazing adventure was included in Best Dearborn Stories: Voices from Henry Ford's Home Town, Volume II, which was released to the public in November, 2012.